This is a double recipe of the peasant pizza dough in my cookbook, Bread Toast Crumbs.

 - grated Parmigiano Reggiano, about 1/4 to 1/3 cup

 - To make the dough: In a large bowl, whisk together the flour, salt, and instant yeast.
 Add the water.
 Using a rubber spatula, mix until the water is absorbed and the ingredients form a sticky dough ball.
+Pour a drop or two of oil over top and rub with your hands to coat.

 - Cover the bowl with a damp tea towel or plastic wrap and set aside in a warm spot to rise for 1 to 1 1/2 hours, or until the dough has doubled in bulk.